lsaravia/CriticalGlobalForest/CriticalGF.md

 The animations of the two largest patches (see supplementary data, largest patch gif animations) qualitatively shows the nature of fluctuations and if the state of the forest is connected or not.
 If the largest patch is always the same patch over time, the forest is probably not fragmented; this happens for regions with $RS_{max}$ of more than 40% such as AF2 (Madagascar), EUAS2 (Japan), NA5 (Newfoundland) and OC3 (Malaysia).
 In the regions with $RS_{max}$ between 40% and 30% the identity of the largest patch could change or stay the same in time.
 For OC7 (Java) the largest patch changes and for AF1 (Africa mainland) it stays the same.
 Only for EUAS1 (Eurasia mainland)  we observed that the two largest patches are always the same, implying that this region is probably composed of two independent domains and should be divided in further studies.
 The regions with $RS_{max}$ less than 25%: SAST2 (Cuba) and EUAS3 (Great Britain), the largest patch always changes reflecting their fragmented state.
 In the case of SEAS2 (Philippines) a transition is observed, with the identity of the largest patch first variable, and then constant after 2010.

-The results of quantile regressions are almost identical for $\Delta RS_{max}$ and $\Delta S_{max}$ (table S5); in very few cases only one of them is significant so we only take into account results where both are significant.
-Among the biggest regions, Africa (AF1) has a similar pattern across thresholds but only at 30% is significant; the upper and lower quantiles have significant negative slopes, but the lower quantile slope is lower, implying that negative fluctuations and variance are increasing (Figure 5).
+The results of quantile regressions are almost identical for $\Delta RS_{max}$ and $\Delta S_{max}$ (table S5); in very few cases only one of them is significant but we only take into account results where both are significant.
+Among the biggest regions, Africa (AF1) has a similar pattern across thresholds but only at 30% threshold is significant; the upper and lower quantiles have significant negative slopes, but the lower quantile slope is lower, implying that negative fluctuations and variance are increasing (Figure 5).
 Eurasia mainland (EUAS1) has significant slopes at 20%, 30% and 40% thresholds but the patterns are different at 20% variance is decreasing, at 30% and 40% only is increasing.
 This is because the largest patch is composed of pixels with different cover of forest, thus there are more variation in pixels from 30% to 20$ than from 20% to less than 20%, then the fluctuations are happening between 40% and 20%.
-The signal is that the variation of the most dense portion of the largest patch is increasing.
+The signal is that the variation of the most dense portion of the largest patch is increasing withing a limited range.
 North America mainland (NA1) exhibits the same pattern at 20%,25% and 30% thresholds: a significant lower quantile with positive slope, implying decreasing variance.
 South America tropical and subtropical (SAST1) have significant lower quantile with negative slope at 25% and 30% thresholds indicating an increase in variance.
 Finally, SEAS1 have a upper quantile with positive slope significant for 25% threshold, also indicating an increasing variance.
-The plots for other regions are showed in the appendix (Figures Sx - Sx) and all these results are summarized in Table 1.
+The other regions, with forest area smaller than $10^{7} \si{km^2}$ are showed in figure S11 and table S5.
+Philippines (SEAS2) is an interesting case: the slopes of lower quantils are positive for thresholds 20% and 25%, and the upper quantil slopes are positive for thresholds 30% and 40$; thus variance is decreasing at 20%-25% and increasing at 30%-40%.

-The conditions that indicate that a region is near a critical fragmentation threshold are that patch size distributions follow a power law; temporal $\Delta RS_{max}$ fluctuations follow a power law; variance of $\Delta RS_{max}$ is increasing in time; and skewness is negative.
-All these conditions were true only for Africa mainland (AF1) and South America tropical & subtropical (SAST1).
+The conditions that indicate that a region is near a critical fragmentation threshold are that patch size distributions follow a power law; variance of $\Delta RS_{max}$ is increasing in time; and skewness is negative.
+All these conditions must happen at the same time at least for one threshold.
+When the threshold is higher more dense regions of the forest are at risk.
+This happens for Africa mainland (AF1), Eurasia mainland(EUAS1), Japan (EUAS2), Australia mainland (OC1), Malaysia/Kalimantan (OC3), Sumatra (OC4), South America tropical & subtropical (SAST1), Cuba (SAST2), Southeast Asia, Mainland (SEAS1).

 ![Largest patch fluctuations for regions with total forest area $>10^{7} \si{km^2}$ across years.
 The patch sizes are relative to the total forest area of the same year.
 Dashed lines are 90% and 10% quantile regressions, to show if fluctuations were increasing; purple (dark) panels have significant slopes.
 The regions are AF1: Africa mainland, EUAS1: Eurasia mainland, NA1: North America mainland, SAST1: South America tropical and subtropical, SEAS1: Southeast Asia mainland.](figure/DeltaRSmax_yearThreshold_gt1e07.png)